FILTER BY TAG

 Have a screwdriver available to remove the screws from the compartment cover.

 The multifunctional port is located in the compartment on the back of the PAX terminal.
-Follow these steps to remove the back cover and access the multifunctional port.
+Access the port so that you can connect the cable to the PAX terminal.
+For more information, see Connect the Multifunctional Connector Cable to the PAX Terminal.

 Figure: